shangwe-nyota/ChicagoTransitDataProject/docs/live_architecture.md

 ## Current Realtime System

-The live dashboard is no longer Boston-only in architecture, even though Boston remains the primary presentation city.
+The live dashboard is currently shared across Boston and Chicago.

 The current shared live serving path is: